Tusharv1107/IT5016-Help-Desk-Ticketing-System/README.md

 Open a terminal or command prompt.
 Run the Software_Project.py file using the command python Software_Project.py.

-Note : For detailed technical documentation and code explanation, refer to the source code and inline comments in the Software_project file.
+Note : For detailed technical documentation and code explanation, refer to the source code and inline comments in the Software_Project file.